tudurom/windowchef/README.md

 	* Activate/Deactivate/Toggle a group
 * Simple and stylish solid-color border.
 Width can be configured
 * Gaps around the monitor
+* Configuration script.
+Windowchef loads a given script at startup that can be used for configuration with waitron.

 ### Soon to come